Growing capsicum In Containers:

 - you can use the fertilizers used for tomatoes for capsicum plants.
 Both plants need the same type of fertilizers.

 - Natural feeders like vegetable or fruit composts or tea compost are given every month. these natural homemade feeders increase the nutrient levels in the soil.

 - Using Epsom salt also improves the yields of plants.
 Mix 2 tbsp of Epsom salt in 1 gallon of water and spray the plant during the blooming period.

 - Feeding the plant with seaweed mix weekly when they start blooming will increase blooming and fruit production.

 - Pinching is compulsory for the capsicum plant at the growing stage.

-- Pinching growing tips of the stems increases the stem growth and makes plant bushier.
+- Pinching growing tips of the stems increase the stem growth and make the plant bushier.

 - Pruning is not compulsory, but the plant can be pruned if required.